LSafer/use-buffered-pagination/README.md

         pageBufferRadius: 1, // the radius of the buffer
         queryBackstackSize: 1, // how many query buffers can be retain at once async fetch(params) {
+            // the first (default) range to fetch params.range;
-            // the first index of the needed items params.offset;
+            // the first range with padding
+            params.paddedRange;
-            // the number of needed items
+            // the currently known items count
-            params.length;
+            params.count;
             // negative if the user is paginating backwards
             // and positive when paginating forwards
             params.direction;
-            // the list of other ranges including (offset, length) to be fetch (if possible) params.ranges;
+            // the list of all the ranges to be fetch (if possible) params.ranges;

             const [dataOffset, data] = myFetchFunction(params);